My Portland Photoblog & Themes

 Photography Genres, Photoblog Themes & New Themes

-I haven't specialized in a particular photography genre, but I'd like to learn about a few in-depth.
-Nature, macro, B&W, abstract, and still life photography are all intriguing to me.
-I’ve been a point-and-shoot amateur for many years, so I’ll need to re-learn some photography basics for any genre I decide to tackle.
+I haven't focused on a particular photography genre, but there are several I'd like to explore in greater depth.
+Nature, macro, black-and-white, abstract, and still life photography all intrigue me.
+As a long-time point-and-shoot amateur, I’ll need to refresh my understanding of photography basics before diving into any of these areas.

-From 11/2010 to 7/2024, when I photobloged my Portland walks and hikes, I favored the themes that follow.
-Looking ahead, I still plan to explore Portland and elsewhere on foot, but I want to narrow my focus on specific subjects.
-I also plan to create more themed collages, particularly those that tell a story.
+During my Portland walks and hikes, I gravitated toward the themes listed below.
+Moving forward, I still plan to explore Portland and other places on foot, but I want to narrow my focus on specific subjects.
+I’m also interested in creating more themed collages, especially those that tell a story.
+Additionally, I’m considering joining moderated Flickr groups with weekly challenges to push my creativity further.

 Unique & Unusual (Quirky/Portland(ia) Theme

 Given that most of my walks from 2010 to 2024 were in the Portland metro region, I liked to capture sights that were unique to my hometown.
-These included scenes that show us having fun, being creative, being quirky (weird), being mindful of our natural environment, and demonstrating kindness and compassion.
-With a few exceptions, I didn’t focus on Portland’s negatives.
+These included scenes that show us having fun, being creative, being mindful of our natural environment, demonstrating kindness and compassion, and being quirky (weird).
+I have 2,300+ photos in my four Portland Metro Quirky albums on Flickr.
+See the album descriptions for more details.

 Architecture & Urban Planning Themes